nvdutta/15th-Century-Monarch/README.md

 ## How to Use this Repository

 You can run this bot yourself by cloning this repo.
-Using .env.example as a template, create a .env file and supply a [discord bot token](https://discord.com/developers/applications) and [gemini API key](https://ai.google.dev/gemini-api/docs/api-key).
+Using .env.example as a template, create a .env file and supply a [discord bot token](https://discord.com/developers/applications) and [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key).

 > Note: The default Gemini free version gave me overload issues when I ran this bot on a single server.
 A paid account or a free trial for Google Cloud will resolve this issue.